 Sometimes my job takes me overseas if clients are based outside of the UK.
-For example, I worked in the Middle East for two and a half years where I acted as a client advisor on all architecture, interior and development projects for an UHNWI who was based there.
+For example, I worked in the Middle East for two and a half years where I acted as a client advisor on all architecture, interior, and high-end property development projects for a UHNWI who was based there.

 Which elements of your profession do you enjoy the most and/or find the most rewarding?

 The most rewarding element is the design journey with the client, whose lifestyle we try to facilitate through the delivery of creative solutions and beautiful interiors.

 I also have the pleasure to work on some of the finest and most incredible homes, with the multi-disciplinary support from our architectural, construction, and marketing teams and a young and energetic interior design team.
 It’s always exciting to see a project come to life.